riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 In the schema file we're specifying the types of our fields, i.e. `type: String` and then using the `autoValue` property to create and assign a value to our sort specific columns.
 The code that assigns the value is pretty straight-forward, we're just lower-casing the value of the primary column.

 We'll want to reset our app so that our fixture data gets the new auto value data.
-So stop and re-start the meteor server.
+So stop, reset and re-start the meteor server.

 #####Terminal
 {% highlight Bash %}